crhysc/atomgpt/README.md

 # AtomGPT : Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design
+test commit to see if this branch is downstream of feature/hp-search
 # Table of Contents
 * [Introduction](#intro)
 * [Installation](#install)